dikaafty/videobelajar/README.md

 # videobelajar

-VideoBelajar is a simple and responsive web-based video learning platform designed to help users access educational content anytime, anywhere.
+videobelajar is a simple and responsive web-based video learning platform designed to help users access educational content anytime, anywhere.
 Whether you're a student or a lifelong learner, this project offers a clean interface to explore and learn from various video materials.

 # Features